 And I was delighted to discover a new cider, the sweet but light Somersby.

 Real dinner chimes rang, like something out of Downton Abbey, and it was time to take a last look at Boston through the floor-to-ceiling windows and head down to a delightful dinner.
 The Prawn Dumplings with Lemongrass, Oyster Leaf, and Nasturtium in Tom Yum Broth by Chef Karen Akunowicz of Myers + Chang was light but richly flavored.
 I was looking forward to Chef Daniel Boulud’s Coq au Vin for two reasons: 1) Growing up, coq au vin was one of my favorite dishes; I used to ask my mother to make it for my birthday.
 2) Shortly after Bar Boulud opened at the Mandarin Oriental, I shared a wonderful lunch there with an editor from Boston Common magazine and a representative from Sugar Beach resort in St. Lucia, and so I was looking forward to enjoying his cooking again.
-It didn’t disappoint, the tender chicken well matched with the Carrot Confit, Lardons, Trumpet Royale Mushroom, and Watercress.
+It didn’t disappoint, the tender chicken matched well with the Carrot Confit, Lardons, Trumpet Royale Mushroom, and Watercress.
 (I won’t say whether it was better than my mother’s.)

 But owing to my sweet tooth and love of innovative Mediterranean cuisine, my favorite dish of the dinner was dessert: Quince Dolma with Roasted Quince, White Chocolate Labneh, and Pistachio Kanafeh by Chef Maura Kilpatrick of Oleana.